CPDSE/.github/profile/README.md

 ---

-## 📍 Resources
+## 📍 Content

-This GitHub organization hosts resources that support pharmaceutical data science education and collaboration, including:
+This GitHub organization hosts research projects in pharmaceutical data science.

-- **Teaching materials** – examples, templates, and code to support modern data science teaching in pharma
-- **Open educational resources** – external notebooks, exercises, and demo projects

-We are continuously growing this organization with resources for pharmaceutical data science.
-Stay tuned as we add new repositories, teaching modules, and example projects.

----

 ## 📢 Call to Action